Efe76/ClothingWebsite/README.md

 # Clothingwebsite

 GreenWear is a fully online and modern clothing store concept, in which u can buy clothes and design your own clothes using a text to image API.
-This website was inspired by our study itself (AriticialIntelligence).
-It was made during my UVA WebTechKI24 course project.
+It was made during my UVA WebTechKI24 course project for AI students.
 Tech used: HTML/CSS/JavaScript/PHP/MySQL
 Online soures used: PHPmailer